appeltje-c/appeltje-c.github.io/docs/02-starting-your-app/jump.md

 yarn start
 ```

-And visit [http://localhost:3000](http://localhost:3000) in your browser and behold
+Visit [http://localhost:3000](http://localhost:3000) in your browser and behold
 your React App! 🚀

 import ReactApp from '../../static/img/02-starting-your-app/react-app.png';